-This is an injection of contrast dye or a radio-active tracer into a joint to allow better visualisation of internal joint structures during an X-Ray, CT, MRI or Nuclear Medicine examination.
+A CT Arthrogram is an injection of contrast dye or a radio-active tracer into a joint to better see internal joint structures during an x-ray, CT, MRI or nuclear medicine examination.

-The joint may be injected in X-ray or ultrasound and you will usually lie down.
-The skin will be cleaned with antiseptic.
-The radiologist inserts a fine needle into the joint that your doctor has asked us to inject using an aseptic technique.
-We use x-ray or ultrasound to guide the placement of the needle safely and accurately into the correct position.
+The procedure will vary depending on the joint being injected and the type of scan being used.
+Usually, you will lie down and your skin will be cleaned with antiseptic where the needle will be inserted.
+The radiologist inserts a fine needle into the joint that your doctor has asked us to inject using an aseptic technique (strict infection control practices).
+We use x-ray or ultrasound to guide the placement of the needle safely and accurately into the correct position in your joint.

 X-ray contrast is usually injected into the joint to confirm that the needle is in the correct location.

 For a CT arthrogram, a larger volume of x-ray contrast is injected, and then you will be transferred to the CT machine.